-The CDC has issued guidelines for Institutions of Higher Education that call for a robust COVID-19 surveillance testing strategy.
+The CDC has issued guidelines for Institutions of Higher Education that call for a robust COVID19 surveillance testing strategy.

-As part of its surveillance testing strategy, the College requires a negative COVID-19 test result for all students prior to arriving on campus for the fall and spring semesters, or to have proof of vaccination on file with Health Services.
+As part of its surveillance testing strategy, the College requires a negative COVID-19 test result for all students prior to arriving on campus for the spring semester.
 Students will receive an email via their @stevenscollege.edu email address with details about the pre-arrival testing protocol.
 The College offers pre-arrival COVID-19 testing on campus, or students may choose to be tested at a valid testing location in their community.
-Testing timelines depend on the student's arrival date on campus and will be detailed in the pre-arrival testing email.
-Students who are fully vaccinated for COVID-19, and have submitted proof of vaccine (COVID-19 vaccination card to Health Services) do not need to get a pre-arrival COVID-19 test.
-Students who do not comply with pre-arrival COVID-19 testing will not be permitted on campus, including in shops/labs, classrooms, and dorms, until a negative test or proof of vaccination are presented to Health Services.
+Students who do not comply with pre-arrival COVID-19 testing will not be permitted to move into their dorm room, and will not be permitted on campus in shops, labs, and classrooms, until a negative test is presented to Health Services.

 Student surveillance COVID-19 testing will continue on a weekly basis throughout the fall and spring semesters.
-Testing will be universal (all students) for weeks one a two of the fall and spring semester, and following fall break, and will move to random testing if/when positive cases decline.
+Testing will be universal (all students) for weeks one a two of the spring semester, and will move to random testing if/when positive cases decline.
 The decision to move to random testing will be made by the Health and Safety team, and may also consider the rate of community spread.
-Students who are fully vaccinated for COVID-19, and have submitted proof of vaccine (COVID-19 vaccination card) to Health Services do not need to participate in ongoing surveillance COVID-19 testing.
-Students who do not comply with universal or random COVID-19 testing will not be permitted on campus, including in shops/labs, classrooms, and dorms, until they receive a COVID-19 screening test, or provide proof of vaccination to Health Services.